nightscout/Trio/README.md

 https://loopkit.github.io/loopdocs/gh-actions/gh-overview/

 ## Please understand that Open-iAPS is:
-- highly experimental and evolving rapidly.
+- an open-source system developed by enthusiasts and for use at your own risk
 - not CE or FDA approved for therapy.

 # Pumps